Ratnajeevan Hoole: Career

 Hoole was an instructor in electrical engineering at University of Sri Lanka Katubedda campus for a brief period in 1975 before moving to Singapore in 1976 to work as an engineer for an engineering consultancy firm.
 He was a lecturer in electrical engineering at The Polytechnic, Ibadan between 1977 and 1980.
 In 1981 he was a Westinghouse Intern and a teaching assistant at McGill University and in 1982 he was a graduate assistant at Carnegie Mellon University.
 Hoole worked for PA Consulting Services between 1983 and 1984 before joining Drexel University in September 1984 as an assistant professor of electrical and computer engineering.
 He joined Harvey Mudd College in July 1987 as an associate professor before being promoted to professor in January 1992.
 He took sabbatical leave from 1993 to 1994 to be a senior fellow at the National University of Singapore.
 Hoole left Harvey Mudd College in 1997 to work as a visiting professor at the Institute of Fundamental Studies, Kandy (1997) and as UNESCO professor of information technology (1998–99).

 In July 1999 Hoole returned to Sri Lanka to work as a professor of electrical and information engineering at the University of Ruhuna.
 He joined the University of Peradeniya in December 1999 as a professor, becoming senior professor in 2003.
+He served as the head of the Department of Computer Science within the Faculty of Engineering (now Computer Engineering) during 2000-2001 period.
 Between 2003 and 2006 he was also a member of the University Grants Commission.
 Hoole was involved with the Citizens' Movement for Good Governance (CIMOGG) which took legal action against unfair university appointments and cheating.
 This led to him being threatened with disciplinary action by the University of Peradeniya authorities.